 How long will your matter take?

-The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
-If a settlement is reached during Acas early conciliation, your case is likely to take 2-6 weeks.
-If your claim proceeds to a final hearing and is listed for one day is likely to take 6-9 months*.
+The time that it takes from taking initial instructions to the final resolution of the matter depends largely on the stage at which the case is resolved.
+If a settlement is reached during Acas early conciliation, the case is likely to take 2-6 weeks.
+If the claim proceeds to a final hearing and is listed for one day is likely to take 9-12 months*.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses. (*due to the backlog with employment tribunal listing cases this could be up to 18 months)

-Every client is individual and has specific needs.
-Having taken a look at these examples, if you are happy to speak to us further, please give us a call or send us an email.
+Every claim is different and every client has specific needs.
+Having taken a look at these examples, if you wish to speak to us further, please give us a call or send us an email.
 We will be happy to answer any questions or provide clarification.
-We will almost certainly need additional information to give you the most certain estimate, and we can discuss any issues of urgency or particular circumstances that you think we ought to know.
-Once the details are agreed, we will send out normal client care and engagement documentation and you can decide whether you are happy to proceed.
+We will need additional information to give you a more accurate estimate, and we can discuss any issues of urgency or particular circumstances that you think we ought to know.
+Once the details are agreed, we will send out normal client care and engagement documentation and you can decide whether you wish to proceed.

 Meet the team